(Eszopiclone) Lunesta Side Effects, Warnings, Overdose Dangers, Addiction & Withdrawal

 Even if you have failed previously, relapsed, or are in a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 Call us when you feel ready or want someone to speak to about therapy alternatives to change your life.
 Even if we cannot assist you, we will lead you wherever you can get support.
 There is no obligation.
 Call our hotline today.

 There are several potential side effects of Eszpiclone, especially if someone takes these prescription drugs for more than a few months.
-While physicians monitor their patients for symptoms and Lunesta side effects, including addictive behaviors, it is crucial for individuals who receive a Lunesta prescription from discussing any concerns they have about Lunesta side effects, both short-term and long-term, with their medical professionals.
+While physicians monitor their patients for symptoms and Lunesta side effects, including addictive behaviors, it is crucial for individuals who receive a Lunesta prescription to discuss any concerns they have about Lunesta side effects, both short-term and long-term, with their medical professionals.

 Individuals who do not plan to get more than seven hours of sleep should not take this medication, and those who regularly drink alcohol or take certain dietary supplements should not consume this drug.
 It is essential to inform doctors about any other prescription medications you are taking because combining this prescription with other drugs can be dangerous to organ systems like the kidneys, liver, or brain [3].